-Ireland has two experts participating in the Working Groups that are drafting Standards at an International level.
+Ireland has two experts participating in the Working Groups that are drafting standards at an international level.

-Within IEC there is a Technical Committee, TC 44 focused on Standardization of electrotechnical equipment and systems relating to the safeguarding of persons from hazards of the machinery, its associated equipment and the environment.
+Within IEC there is a Technical Committee, TC 44, focused on standardisation of electrotechnical equipment and systems relating to the safeguarding of persons from hazards of the machinery, its associated equipment and the environment.
 Ireland is participating in this standardisation work.